kvegter/ws001/README.md

 RETURN p
 ```

-There are here a query to sum the usage:
+Then here a query to sum the usage:
 ```
 MATCH p=(e:Event)<-[:HAS_EVENT]-(r:Room)<-[:HAS_ROOM]-(b)
 WHERE e.sumMovement < 1